Updated: May 19, 2023

 "Continuing to higher education, simply because you don't know what you want to do, or have not yet found a first job, might be simply delaying a life experience, which is choosing your career path," says Tipograph.

-If you want to more schooling, Tipograph suggests you test drive additional education first.
+If you want more schooling, Tipograph suggests you test drive additional education first.
 Try taking online or local courses to add certifications or learn about degrees that have trajectories to your chosen professions before committing to a costly and time-consuming graduate program.

 Timm also believes those thinking about going back to school should give it careful consideration before enrolling.